gnieboer/tsp-redesign/index.md

   <div class="usa-grid">
     <div class="usa-width-one-half">
       <h1>What kind of investor are you ?</h1>
-      <p>When you know yourself as an investor, tumultuous times in the market can be easier to deal with.</p>
+      <p>When you know yourself as an investor, you can make better choices regardless of what happens in the market.</p>
       <a href="/funds/"><img src="/assets/img/icons/Arrow_circle.svg"/>Take me there</a>
     </div>
   </div>